vgkinis/synthetic_ice_core/synthetic_ice_logbook.md

 The heat jacket used when freezing the synthetic ice core is being lifted by a pulley system connected to a stepper motor.
 The controls of this pulley system and stepper motor have been updated (summer 2024) with a custom PCB and controller case.

-The custom PCB has been designed in the ECAD suite of Autodesk fusion ([see files here](https://github.com/vgkinis/synthetic_ice_core/tree/main/Fusion_PCB_Project/ECAD_files)).
+The custom PCB has been designed in the ECAD suite of Autodesk fusion ([see files here - current version is V14](https://github.com/vgkinis/synthetic_ice_core/tree/main/Fusion_PCB_Project/ECAD_files)).
 The Gerber files from the ECAD project have then been sent to JCLPCB in China (delivery with DHL priority plus).

 See images of of the ECAD PCB:
 ![image](https://github.com/vgkinis/synthetic_ice_core/blob/main/Fusion_PCB_Project/Images/PCB_schematic.png)